-Chikungunya is an arthropod-borne alphavirus transmitted by mosquitoes.
-It causes an acute febrile illness accompanied by a rash, joint pain and muscle pain.
+Chikungunya is an arthropod-borne alphavirus transmitted by mosquitos.
+It causes an acute febrile illness accompanied by a rash, joint pain, and muscle pain.

 Chikungunya virus is transmitted to humans through the bite of an infected mosquito, mainly Aedes aegypti or A. albopictus.
 Mosquitos that are capable of spreading chikungunya virus exist in some parts of Australia but are not normally found in New Zealand [3,4].